watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ## Terminology Defined in Related RFCs and Internet-Drafts
 The following terms are used in this document as defined in the related RFCs and Internet-Drafts:

-* SR, SR Domain, Segment ID (SID), SRv6, SR Policy, Prefix segment, Adjacency segment, Anycast segment, and SR controller defined in {{!RFC8402}}.
+* SR, SR Domain, Segment ID (SID), SRv6, SR Policy, Prefix segment, Adjacency segment, Anycast segment, Active segment, and SR controller defined in {{!RFC8402}}.
 * SR source node, transit node, and SR segment endpoint node defined in {{!RFC8754}}.
 * SRv6 SID function and SRv6 Endpoint behavior defined in {{!RFC8986}}.
 * SFC, SFC Proxy, service classification function, and SFC control plane defined in {{!RFC7665}}.